dotX-Automation/params_manager_cpp/README.md

 If you tried to declare, set, and overall manage a node parameter using the full capabilities of the `rclcpp` API, you know it can be a bit of a pain.
 This library aims to ease the process by providing a simple interface to do so.

 The main problem of the `rclcpp` is the vast amount of boilerplate code required to declare a parameter, and check its updates during the `on_set_parameters_callback` if required.
-This library offers an interface to automate all steps, while still provide means to customize the behaviour of the node when the parameter is updated.
+This library offers an interface to automate all steps, while still provide means to customize the behavior of the node when the parameter is updated.

 ## Limitations